F-1 Visa to Green Card through Marriage

 If you are required to appear at an I-485 interview, you will receive an I-485 interview notice about 5-7 weeks before your interview.
 If you apply for adjustment of status, both you and your spouse will need to appear.
 The interview notice will list documents that you will need to bring with you.
 You can expect to be questioned by the USCIS officer to determine that your marriage is legitimate and that you are living together.
 Your application will be approved if the officer decides that you have a bona fide marriage, you can support yourselves and that you are otherwise eligible to receive a Green Card.
 Learn more about how to prepare an I-485 interview in our article I-485 Adjustment of Status Interview FAQ.

 If you are outside of the U.S., your marriage green card interview will instead take place at a U.S. consulate in your home country or the country you have permanent residence.
-Generally, it is mandatory for your spouse to appear at the interview with you.
+Generally, it is not mandatory for your spouse to appear at the interview with you.
 Nevertheless, it is advisable for him or her to be reachable via phone at the time of your interview.

 Timing is also another important consideration.
 You will want to carefully plan to minimize the time you have to spend apart and to ensure that you are not doing anything that could potentially jeopardize your immigration process.